jjones203/PizzaPartyPresident/README.md

 ##Controls
+* Use mouse to click on continents, panels and panel controls
+* On display panels, clicking on plus/minus (+ / -), or (select),
+* or country names in the planning, trading and donating panels
+* will select actions

 ### Navigation
-* arrow keys pan around the globe
+* Use the mouse, or trackpad to scroll around the world
-* shift + up arrow or down arrow zooms in and out respectively
-* control clicking on a point on the map centers the camera at that point.
+* If you have trackpad multi-touch capability, you can scroll using multitouch
+* according to your system.
 * mouse scroll wheel also zooms in and out

 ### Time
-The game time mechanism can be controlled via buttons on the control panel
+The game time mechanism can be controlled via the "next button on the control panel
 * "next" will step the game forward one year
-* "run" will cause the game to start stepping at roughly one year every thirty seconds
-* "pause" will pause the game if it is currently running

 ### Inspecting
 * clicking on a country will select that country for display and modification